ddanier/localdev/README.md

 ## Help wanted

-I developed and tested this setup using POdman Desktop on macOS.
+I developed and tested this setup using Podman Desktop on macOS.
 I would love to get PRs for other setups, feel free to open an issue or a PR about that.
 Improvements are always welcome.

 # Installation